MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 After you run a report, select it to download the data.
 The report includes:

-- Up to 10,000 sites with the highest number of [Office files that have sensitivity labels applied](/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files) present in the sites.
+- Up to 10,000 sites with the highest number of [Office files that have sensitivity labels applied](/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files).
 - The policies applied on these sites - [site sensitivity](/microsoft-365/compliance/sensitivity-labels-teams-groups-sites), [site unmanaged device policy](control-access-from-unmanaged-devices.md), and [site external sharing policy](external-sharing-overview.md).
 :::image type="content" source="media/details-screen.png" alt-text="Downloaded .csv file":::

 ## Limitations or known issues

-- Site ID, Site URL, and primary admin info are hidden or pseudonymized by default.
-Microsoft has made a privacy change, as part of our privacy commitment, to pseudonymize user-level information by default in all our reports.
-To get non-pseudonymized data in these reports, review [Privacy changes to Microsoft 365 Usage Analytics](https://techcommunity.microsoft.com/t5/microsoft-365-blog/privacy-changes-to-microsoft-365-usage-analytics/ba-p/2694137).
-To update the setting, you must be Global Administrator.
-Go to the [Reports setting in the Microsoft 365 admin center](https://admin.microsoft.com/#/Settings/Services/:/Settings/L1/Reports) and then select **Display concealed user, group, and site names in all reports**.
+- These reports work only if you have non-pseudonymized report data selected for your organization.
+To change this setting, you must be Global Administrator.
+Go to the [Reports setting in the Microsoft 365 admin center](https://admin.microsoft.com/#/Settings/Services/:/Settings/L1/Reports) and select **Display concealed user, group, and site names in all reports**.
 - Data in these reports might be delayed by up to 48 hours.